vuejs-translations/docs-fr/src/guide/components/slots.md

 # Slots {#slots}

-> This page assumes you've already read the [Components Basics](/guide/essentials/component-basics).
+> This page assumes you've already read the [principes fondamentaux des composants](/guide/essentials/component-basics).
 Read that first if you are new to components.

 <VueSchoolLink href="https://vueschool.io/lessons/vue-3-component-slots" title="Free Vue.js Slots Lesson"/>